Maine high schools won’t be playing football in the spring

-Tackle football will not be played at Maine high schools this spring, an option that had been considered after the season was canceled last fall because of the coronavirus pandemic.
+Tackle football will not be played at Maine high schools this spring, a decision that disappoints but does not surprise players and coaches whose season was canceled last fall because of the coronavirus pandemic.

-The Maine Principals’ Association’s Football Committee decided it will not recommend that tackle football be played this spring.
+A spring football season had been considered as an alternative for players who missed out last fall, but on Thursday the Maine Principals’ Association’s Football Committee decided not to recommend it among this spring’s sports offerings.
 The committee had concerns about conflicts with traditional spring sports, because many football players also play sports such as baseball or lacrosse.
-The panel also noted that tackle football is still classified as a high-risk activity in the state’s Community Sports Guidelines.
+The panel also noted that tackle football is still classified as a high risk activity in the state’s Community Sports Guidelines, prohibiting games from being played.

-The committee met on Thursday and made that decision after a three-hour conversation, according to panel Chairman Fred Lower, the athletic director at Hampden Academy.
-Lower said that they considered feedback from organizations across the state, gathered by surveys sent out by the Maine Football Coaches Association.
+The committee came to its decision after a three-hour conversation, according to panel Chairman Fred Lower, the athletic director at Hampden Academy.
+Lower said that they considered feedback from organizations across the state, gathered by surveys sent out by the Maine Football Coaches Association, as well as updated guidance from the National Federation of State High School Associations.

 “It came down to the fact that we want to make sure the spring season is preserved,” Lower said Friday morning.
 “It’s a priority for the MPA, where the spring athletes lost everything last year, that we don’t infringe on them at all.”